Biñan: History

 Captain Juan de Salcedo explored Laguna de Bay and founded Biñan at the end of June 1571, a month after Miguel López de Legazpi established Manila.
 In 1644, Dominican friars turned the area into a hacienda known as Hacienda de San Isidro Labrador de Biñán, in honor of Saint Isidore the Laborer.
-When the seat of the provincial government of the Provincia de la Laguna de Bay was transferred from Bay to Pagsanjan in 1688, Biñan separated from Tabuco (now the city of Cabuyao).
+When the seat of the provincial government of the Laguna de Bay was transferred from Bay to Pagsanjan in 1688, Biñan separated from Tabuco (present-day city of Cabuyao).
 In the 1600s Biñan had 256 Chinese-Filipino and 1,639 Native Filipino tributes.

 In 1747, the Spaniards officially converted Biñan into a pueblo (town).
 Santa Rosa separated from Biñan in 1791 and was later established as an independent town on January 18, 1792.
+The 1818 Spanish census recorded the area having 2,598 native families and 8 Spanish-Filipino families.

-Historically, Biñan has gained recognition nationwide for being part of the life of José Rizal, one of the country's national hero.
+Historically, Biñan has gained recognition nationwide for being part of the life of José Rizal, the country's national hero.
 In June 1869, when Rizal was a child, he traveled to Biñan with his brother Paciano.
 They moved into his aunt's home, which would serve as their lodging, near the town proper.
 Here, he received his first formal education through the tutelage of Maestro Justiniano Aquino Cruz and, after a year and a half of instruction, recommended the young Rizal to pursue higher education in Manila.
 The home where José Rizal resided was given a plaque of appreciation in his honor.
 Biñan's town square now has a monument in the center honoring Biñan's connection to Rizal.

 In 1903, the adjacent towns of Muntinlupa, then part of Rizal province, and San Pedro Tunasan were consolidated with Biñan.
-Both towns were later separated when Muntinlupa was returned to Rizal as part of Taguig in 1905 and San Pedro Tunasan regained its independent municipality status effective 1907.
+Both towns were later separated when Muntinlupa was returned to Rizal as part of Taguig in 1905 and San Pedro Tunasan regained its independent municipality status in 1907.

 Cityhood

 On February 2, 2010, by the virtue of Republic Act No. 9740, Biñan became a component city after its voters accepted the ratification in a plebiscite.
 It became the 4th city in the province and 139th in the Philippines.

-By virtue of Republic Act No. 10658, signed on March 27, 2015, by President Benigno Aquino III, Biñan was separated from the first congressional district of Laguna and formed the lone congressional district of Biñan.
+By virtue of Republic Act No. 10658, signed on March 27, 2015, by President Benigno Aquino III, Biñan was separated from the first congressional district of Laguna and formed the lone congressional district of Biñan, electing its first district representative to the House of Representatives in 2016.
 It later gained its separate representation in the Laguna Provincial Board starting in 2025.